 —excerpt from the Preamble to the Charter of the United Nations, 1945

-The United Nations officially came into existence on October 24, 1945, in response to the Second World War, a devastating conflict that left an estimated 70 million civilians and soldiers dead, saw a cultural genocide that claimed the lives of six million Jews and displaced millions more, and blew European empires to pieces — decimating much of the continent to a pile of smoldering rubble.
+The United Nations officially came into existence on October 24, 1945, in response to the Second World War, a devastating conflict that left an estimated 70 million civilians and soldiers dead, saw a genocide that claimed the lives of six million Jews and displaced millions more, and blew European empires to pieces — decimating much of the continent to a pile of smoldering rubble.